mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

   ];
 ```

-For me to specify packages by name, it means that Nix is pulling packages from a default repository.
+For me to be able to specify packages like the above, Nix must be pulling packages from a default repository.
 Are there multiple repositories?
 How do I pick which repository to use?